uratty31/react-1-afternoon/README.md

   }
 ```

 Now that we have a rough draft of everything our component will need, let's start filling in the functionality.
-We will use state to keep tracck of what the user input is, our unfiltered array, and our filtered array.
+We will use state to keep track of what the user input is, our unfiltered array, and our filtered array.

 ```js
   constructor() {